Central Flying School: Fast jet training

 The Folland Gnat T.1 was added and initially used at Fairford before moving to Kemble, with the Jet Provost moving from Fairford to Aston Down from 1966.
 The Hawker Siddeley Hawk T.1 was added and became No. 19 (Reserve Squadron) RAF on 1 October 1994.

 During 1976 the Folland Gnat T.1s were based at RAF Valley however during 1977 these were replaced as the CFS main advanced jet trainer by the Hawker Siddeley Hawk T.1.

 From 1992 the Short Tucano T.1 took the place of the BAC Jet Provost.
 The Tucano Squadron moved to RAF Topcliffe on 24 April 1995.

 The Refresher Flying Flight was formed during April 1984 at Church Fenton operating the Jet Provost and moved to Scampton during 1991 but was disbanded during 1992.
 The flight was re-established on 24 April 1995 within the Tucano Squadron at Topcliffe.
+The first Shorts Tucano was delivered to the CFS on 1 September 1988.

 Helicopter training

 Helicopter instruction began on 8 March 1954 at RAF Middle Wallop as the CFS Helicopter Flight.
 The flight used the Westland Dragonfly and Bristol Sycamore at RAF South Cerney in Gloucestershire from 18 June 1955 until 1 June 1957 when it moved to Little Rissington.
 It moved to RAF Tern Hill in August 1961.
 From 1966, the Westland-built Sioux helicopter began service, lasting until 1973, when replaced with the more modern Westland Gazelle HT.2s.
-During the 1970s the Westland Whirlwind HAR.10s were also used and the School had a detachment at RAF Valley, Anglesey, Wales for SAR and mountain rescue training.
+During the 1970s the Westland Whirlwind HAR.10s were also used and the school had a detachment at RAF Valley, Anglesey, Wales for SAR and mountain rescue training.